RandomDataProject/randomdata.sh/README.md

 randomdata.sh is an online hardware random generator using heat noise as entropy source to generate high quality random number.

 What you will learn:
+ * How to get your first random numbers.
  * Why hardware random generator are better than software one.
- * How to get your first random number.
  * How to use it in your application.
  * How to check your quota.